pauljeter/pauljeter-astro/src/content/blog/styling-react-with-sass-and-styled-components.md

 - **Styled Components** are great for component-scoped styles, dynamic theming, and colocating logic and styling.
 - **Sass** shines when you want global styling conventions, easy reuse with mixins, and fast, familiar CSS syntax.

-You don’t need to pick one forever.
+You don't need to pick one forever.
 Try both and use what feels right for each project.
-I lean toward Sass in most production work—but I’ll reach for Styled Components when I want tighter integration with component logic.
+I lean toward Sass in most production work, but I'll reach for Styled Components when I want tighter integration with component logic.

 ---